dbca-wa/spotlighting/README.md

 The vignette “analysis” contains a working example of accessing and visualising the data.
 Data is exported by the analysis workbook as CSV to `inst/extdata/export`.

+The vignette can be run with valid credentials to the DBCA ODK Central server.
+This repository does not contain the actual data.